pocomane/brewed-in-the-apocalypse/bita-strong.md

 # Brewed in the Apocalypse - Strong

 This is a role playing game for 3-6 persons.
-One person will be called "Scenarist", while the others will be called "Players".
+One person will be called "Scenarist" describing the scenes and what happen in the world, while the others will be called "Protagonists" and will control a fictional character.
+The other characters in the story, the NPCs, will be controlled by the scenarist.

-__Setup__ The players write 8 traits and a name for their characters on a sheet, keeping some space for harms and anything else the scenarist will require.
+__Setup__ The protagonists write on their character sheet, 8 traits and the character name, keeping some space for harms and anything else the scenarist will require.

 __Traits__ A trait is one or few words that describe a quality, an ability, or a tendency of a character.
 The traits will give to the player a mechanical